 Class of 1998:

 attended the Post-Baccalaureate Program in Classics at the University of Pennsylvania, then acquired an M.A. in Archaeology at Washington University in St. Louis.
-Currently, he is pursuing a Ph.D. in Archaeology at the University of Cincinnati.
+After that, he entered the Ph.D.
+Program in Archaeology at the University of Cincinnati.
 He spent the 2007-08 academic year as a School Fellow at the American School of Classical Studies in Athens, working on a study called Ceramic Record of Ancient Greece: The Decline of Red-Figure Technique.
 On January 12, 2009, he presented a paper at the Annual Convention of the Archaeological Institute of America in Philadelphia on the "Lead Glaze on a 5th-century BC Athenian Vessel."
 Currently, he teaches high school history at Misr American College in Cairo, Egypt.
 Check out his February 2011 pictures from Tahrir Square on his Facebook page!

 Clifford T. Stewart (Great Falls, MT), Classical Civilization, Senior Scholar

 Played basketball for Willamette in his first year and later in the Intramurals.
 As a Senior, he was President of the Kappa Gamma Rho fraternity and President of the Blue Key service fraternity, and he was elected Class President.

 Francis Harris (Spokane, WA), Classical Civilization and Literature